Daniel J. Frey

 Lost…

-The wall failed in its purpose the year was 1989.
+The Wall failed in its purpose; the year was 1989.

 Found in history…

-The purpose was to draw a line in the woods of the Britannia, later to be known as Great Britain, to keep the annoying raids conducted by the barbarous Picts, the northern city-states of the common area of Britannia.
+The purpose was to draw a line in the woods of Britannia, later to be known as Great Britain, to keep the annoying raids conducted by the barbarous Picts, the northern city-states of the common area of Britannia.

-Hadrian's wall stretched from the Atlantic to the Dover coast with an average height of 4 feet or 1.2m.
+Hadrian's Wall stretched from the Atlantic to the Dover coast with an average height of 4 feet or 1.2m.

 Lost…